 Bonso Electronics Announces Annual General Meeting Results

-/EIN News/ -- HONG KONG, March 21, 2023 (GLOBE NEWSWIRE) -- Bonso Electronics International, Inc. (NASDAQ: BNSO) today announced the results of the Company’s Annual General Meeting of Shareholders (the “AGM”) held on March 10, 2023, at the offices of the Corporation’s China subsidiary located at the 10th Floor, Commercial Building, 2 Zheng Feng Bei Road, Fu Yong, Shenzhen, China.
+HONG KONG, March 21, 2023 (GLOBE NEWSWIRE) -- Bonso Electronics International, Inc. BNSO today announced the results of the Company's Annual General Meeting of Shareholders (the "AGM") held on March 10, 2023, at the offices of the Corporation's China subsidiary located at the 10th Floor, Commercial Building, 2 Zheng Feng Bei Road, Fu Yong, Shenzhen, China.

 At the AGM, the shareholders approved and ratified (i) the appointment of Mr. Anthony So, Mr. Andrew So, Mr. Albert So, Mr. Kim Wah Chung, Mr. Woo Ping Fok, and Mr. Henry F. Schlueter as members of the Board of Directors to serve for the ensuing year; and (ii) the appointment of MSPC Certified Public Accountants and Advisors, P.C., as Bonso's independent registered public accounting firm for the fiscal year ending March 31, 2023.